Childbirth - Pregnancy

 3. Set a routine

 Having a routine will help you stay focused and organized.
-And for breastfeeding moms, it is an essential part of making sure you have time to pump during the workday.
+And for breastfeeding parents, it is an essential part of making sure you have time to pump during the workday.
 You don’t have to stick to a strict schedule, of course, but setting up general times for when you want to wake up, taking a lunch break and, most importantly, stopping work each evening can be helpful.
 As psychologist Danielle Forshee explains, “It is crucial to set routines to enable yourself to get better at the things you do.
 Routines help us cope with change, they help to create healthy habits, and more importantly, help to reduce stress levels.”

 Use a calendar, download an app like Google Calendar or get a daily productivity journal like this one from Papier to help keep you on track.